 2005-2007 Post-doctoral fellow with Prof J Gamble, IMVS, Adelaide, SA.

 Our expertise in blood vessels, and the endothelial cells which form their inner lining, allows us to critically interrogate diseases such as cancer, cardiovascular disease and diabetes.
-Our ultimate aim is to understand the fundamental biology of the vasculature so that new treatment opportunities for the most debilitating and deadly diseases can be produced to save thousands of lives every year, worldwide.
+Our ultimate aim is to understand the fundamental biology of the blood vasculature so that new treatment opportunities for the most debilitating and deadly diseases can be produced to save thousands of lives every year, worldwide.

 Research